 - ‘The Conjuring’ Movie Review: A Solid, Nerve-Wracking Paranormal Thriller (latinospost.com)

 James Wan’s latest foray into the haunted house genre leads him straight into The Conjuring which is “based on a true story” about the Perron family who were terrorized by demonic entities in which ghost hunters Ed and Lorraine Warren were called upon to investigate.
-We see this very often — especially with horror films — because adding the tag “based on a true” story to your credits instantly grabs everyone’s attention.
-And it should.
-Many movies are based on some truth and when it comes to something that looks as terrifying as Wan’s The Conjuring then we want to dig deeper into the events which inspired it.
+Many movies are based on some truth and when it comes to something as terrifying as The Conjuring, then we want to dig deeper into the events that inspired it.